 You can help.
 You can take effective action.
-Go to our legislative alerts web page to find out how.
+Go to our page at Advocate for Digestive Health to find out how.

 (February 4, 2008) News reports about a study conducted at UNC Center for Functional GI and Motility Disorders and UCLA, recently published in the medical journal Gastroenterology*, contain a glaring factual error about abuse and IBS.

 The study of the effect of abuse history on pain reports and brain responses to unpleasant stimulation (rectal distention) looked at 10 women with IBS and 10 controls; 5 in each group reported abuse.
 Using fMRI brain imaging the researchers found greater activation in a region of the brain associated with increased pain perception in the 5 women with IBS reporting severe abuse.
 This small limited study is merely suggestive, but may contribute to better understanding how to better care for patients with severe IBS who have a history of abuse.

 Unfortunately, news reports of the study have included a statement that, “More than 50 percent of patients with IBS have been physically or sexually abused at some time in their lives.”
 This is incorrect.
 Past studies have found that up to 50% of women with IBS and other functional GI disorders referred to specialty GI centers report past abuse experiences.
 But this represents a very small proportion of patients with IBS.
 Less than half of people with IBS ever consult with a doctor, and of those only a small percentage are seen at referral GI clinics.
 These referral clinics, or tertiary facilities, are specialty GI centers where the physician specialists (gastroenterologists) refer their most severe patients – those who have not responded to conventional treatments.